Ataxic Cerebral Palsy

 Ataxic (ah-TAK-sik) CP is one type of cerebral palsy.
 Kids with ataxic cerebral palsy have trouble with balance and coordination.
 They may walk with their legs farther apart than other kids and have a hard time with activities that use small hand movements, like writing.
 Some also have trouble with depth perception This means being able to accurately judge how close or far away something is.

-Other types of cerebral palsy can lead to muscle stiffness (spastic CP) or writhing movements (dyskinetic CP).
+Other types of cerebral palsy can lead to muscle stiffness (spastic CP), "floppy" muscles (hypotonic CP), or writhing movements (dyskinetic CP).
 Some kids have more than one kind of CP, also called “mixed pattern CP.”
 And sometimes, the type of cerebral palsy a child has can change over time.

 What Causes Cerebral Palsy?

-• infections or other medical problems during a woman’s pregnancy
+- infections or other medical problems during the mother’s pregnancy

-• having a stroke while in the womb or after birth
+- a stroke either in the womb or after birth

-• being shaken as a baby (shaken baby syndrome)
+- being shaken as an infant (shaken baby syndrome)

-Premature babies (babies born early) are at higher risk for CP than babies born at full-term.
-So are low-birthweight babies (even if carried to term) and multiple births, such as twins and triplets.
+Premature babies (babies born early) are at higher risk for CP than full-term babies.
+So are other low-birthweight babies and those in multiple births, such as twins and triplets.

 What Are the Signs & Symptoms of Ataxic Cerebral Palsy?